Slow-Scallion4183/Adventure-Colussus/README.md

 IMPORTANT INFO:

 The development branch is where the most changes to the game will happen.
-Once we have reached an important milestons it will be compared and then merged with the master branch.
+Once we have reached an important milestones it will be compared and then merged with the master branch.